// manuscripts & preprints

 Justin A. Fritz — The Canonical Art LLC — 2026

-arXiv cs.AR (endorsement pending)
+arXiv cs.AR preprint

 Synthesizable SystemVerilog microarchitecture for BFS traversal of CSR-encoded sparse graphs stored in HBM.
 12-state AXI4 traversal FSM, 2-cycle BRAM read-modify-write visited bitmap, FIFO-based frontier queue.
 Single-beat row-pointer fetch eliminates a second HBM round trip per vertex.